Myth vs. Reality: What Is Being an Accountant Really Like?

 “[People] immediately think I must absolutely love math and I’m great with numbers,” says Ben Watson, CPA and DollarSprout personal finance expert.
 “While I enjoy math, I still let Microsoft Excel® do most of the heavy lifting.”

 Don’t get us wrong—numerical literacy is still an important part of the job.
 But many seem to get the impression that accountants possess some form of rare genius and like to spend their free time completing Advanced Calculus assignments.
 Some accountants may find that appealing, but the idea that the math behind most accounting work is exceedingly complex is fiction.
-In most cases, addition, subtraction, multiplication and division will get the job done.
+In most cases, addition, subtraction, multiplication and division will get the job done, and "artificial intelligence" and automation helps take care of the more tedious calculations.

 2. Accountants love to provide free tax advice